warint/statcanR/cran-comments.md

 This is a resubmission.
 In this version I have :

-* Omited some redundancies in the DESCRIPTION file.
+* Put the Title field in title case.

-* Removed the unnecessary underscores.
+* Omitted the redundancies in the Title fied and the Description field.

-* Added the direct link to the Data Service in my vignette.
+* Added reference in the Description field by joining the DOI .

 ## Test environments
 * local OS X install, R 3.6.1